FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th November 2022.md

 amended), the approval of the Council be and is hereby given to the disposal of three

 properties at Railway View, Knocklong, Co.
-Limerick, to Al Fitzgerald, for the sum of--- 8
+Limerick, to Al Fitzgerald, for the sum of
+---
+8

 €60,000, subject to the covenants and conditions contained within the contract,